negri/wotclans/README.md

 ## FAQ

 1) Can I copy your project, database, and open up my version of it with beer, hooks and ads?

    Sure!
 By all means!
 It's MIT licensed.

 2) There are comments in Spanish on the code!

    Actually they are in Portuguese, my usual language.
 They will be translated, eventually.

 3) Your code sucks!
 Will you improve it?

    Nah!
 It has a purpose, a reason, and works very fine giving the constraints of cost in running and maintening the site.
 But of course I will inprove it.

 4) I love you!
 Thanks!
 Can I use snippets of your code?

    I love you too!
-And sure!
-You can!
+And sure, You can!